MetaMask/metamask-docs/snaps/reference/wallet-api-for-snaps.md

 An object mapping the IDs of permitted Snaps to their metadata:

 - `id`: `string` - The ID of the Snap.
-- `initialPermissions`: `string` - The initial permissions of the Snap, which will be request when the Snap is installed.
+- `initialPermissions`: `string` - The initial permissions of the Snap, which will be requested when the Snap is installed.
 - `version`: `string` - The version of the Snap.
 - `enabled`: `boolean` - Indicates whether the Snap is enabled.